 It’s also important to think about your child’s likes and interests.
-For example, if your child likes playing board games, a goal might be to play a board game with another child for a short period of time.
+For example, if your child likes playing board games but has trouble sharing, a goal might be to play a board game with another child for a short period of time.

 And it’s a good idea to think about what would make it easier for you to care for your child and support your child’s development.
-For example, some daily living equipment might make it easier to get your child in and out of bed or the bath easier.
+For example, some daily living equipment might make it easier to get your child in and out of bed or the bath.